Wren6991/RISCBoy-180/notes.md

 block_pregen_clocks i_chip_core.clocks_u.clkroot_audio_u.magic_clkroot_anchor_u/Z
 ```

 Setup: -37 ns WNS.
 Someone somewhere is doing something dumb and I've run out of time to debug it.
+The generated clocks approach yesterday was getting -11 ns WNS.
+I looked at the path and a high-fanout flop inside the processor (part of the current instruction register) was still unit drive, and had a

 Looking at parallel displays.
 Taking ST7796S as an example: